hardikdiyora/share_code/README.md

     - Clone the code
     - Checkout "package.json" file to know which all packages are used.
-    - WDIO main configuration file : wdio.conf.js
+    - To know, WDIO main configuration file : wdio.conf.js

 #### Get started :